 To better format our content, we will use various forms of lists.
 These include a catalogue of Champions, abilities of each Champion, and an aggregated table of all Champion statistics.

-We plan to showcase 20 Champions, which will be displayed to a user in a catalogue format.
+we have 25 champions now, which will be displayed to a user in a catalogue format.
 Each catalogue item will have a portrait of the Champion, its name, and some brief details.
 A user will be able to click on a catalogue item to show a separate page with detailed descriptions, statistics, abilities, role, lore and other related information pertaining to the Champion.
 There will be dedicated pages for Videos and LCS as well.
 A separate page will be available with embedded videos showcasing certain replays or strategies.
 If time permits, we plan on recording our own footage using video capturing software and video editing software such as Fraps and Adobe Premiere.
+There is no an additional page for sorting through items according to the stats they have.
+Users may mouse over the returned icons to view details of the items.

 The main feature of our website is the damage calculator.
-Here, we will allow registered users to conveniently calculate damage values from a set of inputs such as Champion type, level, items and abilities.
-Detailed information such as damage/second, damage/ability, damage/resource may also be presented if time permits.
+Here, we will allow registered users to conveniently calculate damage values from a set of inputs such as Champion type, assuming level 18 all across now, items and abilities.
+Detailed information such as damage/second, damage/ability, not included.
+Player health and enemy health/dps will also be calculated to determine who will be the victor of a duel. may also be presented if time permits.
 The calculations will be processed server side through custom PHP.

 As mentioned above, we will offer users to sign up to access select features such as our calculator and replays.
 User signup and authentication will done in PHP and mySQL, with sanitized user input.
 A stretch goal is to integrate a “favouriting” system with the Champions and the calculator, so settings are saved across sessions.